ultraleap/XR-Keyboard/InteractionEngineKeyboards2.0/Assets/XR_Keyboard/README.md

 ## Set Up The Keyboard

-1. Place the `InteractionEngineUIKeyboardWithGrabHandle` prefab into the scene
+1. Place the `QwertyKeyboardWithGrabHandle` prefab into the scene

 ## Set Up The Text Fields